ryanpram/tanda-for-as2-covidQA/README.md

 ## Help

 You can submit a GitHub issue for asking a question or help.
-Or you can contact me at ryan.pramana@ui.ac.id as well
+Or you can contact me directly at ryan.pramana@ui.ac.id as well